-Blaise Compaoré became president after his coup against charismatic leader Thomas Sankara in 1987, and ruled until his removal on 31 October 2014.
-After a one-year transition period (2014-2015) and two presidential elections (2015 and 2020), the country resumed with coups in 2022, against the backdrop of dire jihadi violence carried out by groups affiliated with al-Qaeda and Islamic State groups.
-In September 2022, Captain Ibrahim Traoré, the current head of the state, overthrew Paul-Henri Sandaogo Damiba, who eight months earlier (January 2022) had ousted the re-elected president Christian-Roch Kaboré in 2020.
+Blaise Compaoré became president after the coup against charismatic leader Thomas Sankara in 1987, and ruled until his removal on 31 October 2014.
+After a one-year transition period (2014-2015) and two presidential elections (2015 and 2020), two coups occured in 2022, against the backdrop of dire jihadi violence carried out by groups affiliated with al-Qaeda and Islamic State groups.
+In September 2022, Captain Ibrahim Traoré, the current head of the state, took power from Paul-Henri Sandaogo Damiba, who eight months earlier (January 2022) had ousted the re-elected president Christian-Roch Kaboré in 2020.